FocusSocio-cultural dimensions of perceived learner differences

 - Teaching is … engaging diversity in productive ways

 CommentaryThere is a popular, but unfortunate tendency to equate the Social Model of (Dis)Ability with political correctness.
 Social Model of (Dis)Ability looks well beyond the concerns around labelling that are associated with of political correctness, as it attends to practical and immediate actions.
-For example, among Learning (Dis)Abilities Theories (i.e., those associated with a medical model), a learner who has trouble parsing speech sounds and relating them to symbols might be labeled “dyslexic” and given focused remediation.
+For example, among discourses associated with the Medical Model of (Dis)Ability, a learner who has trouble parsing speech sounds and relating them to symbols might be labeled “dyslexic” and given focused remediation.
 With a Social Model of (Dis)Ability, that learner might be given similar support while being afforded access to tools that enable functioning in symbol-heavy contexts.

 Authors and/or Prominent InfluencesDiffuse